emiruzun0/Java-Exercises/README.md

 - `Motorcycle` Class: Subclass for motorcycles with type, implements start and stop.
 - `Main` Class: Demonstrates abstract classes and polymorphism.

+# Student Management System

+This Java project manages student records using ArrayLists and provides functionality for adding, updating, deleting, and displaying student information.

+## Classes

+- `Student`: Represents a student with student ID, first name, last name, and GPA.
+- `StudentManagementSystem`: Manages student records using an ArrayList and provides methods to interact with the records.
+- `Program`: Implements a menu-driven console interface for interacting with the Student Management System.